robcarver17/skipperman/docs/list_of_users_help.md

 Usernames and hashed passwords are stored in `~/skipperman_user_data/secure/userlist.csv`

 These are stored seperately from other Skipperman data and are not affected by backup operations.
 This means that with a new installation of Skipperman, there will be no users set up as there will be no user/password file present.
 A default user with admin rights (username: admin, password: admin) will be set up so you can log in.
 After logging in the first thing you should do is add yourself as an admin user, and delete the default (otherwise there will be a security risk).
-There really should always be at least one admin user on Skipperman, the system will warn you if delete the only existing admin user.
+There must always be at least one admin user on Skipperman, the system will not let you delete or change the group if there is only one admin user.

 # Adding new users